Let’s get down to basics

 Will I be able to recover from my relationship with a psychopath?

-Yes.
-Healing is definitely possible after a relationship with a psychopath.
+Oh yes!
+You can make it through this!
+Healing is definitely possible after a relationship with a Cluster B disordered partner.
 Survivors who have gone through the healing process report that these relationships change them.
 There are positives and negatives to the changes, which depends on the amount of abuse experienced, survivor’s personality style, and presence of psychological problems suffered from the abuse.
 However, it is possible to come through this with strength and courage many did not realize they had.

-It takes guts to be alone while working through such a tough issue as the aftermath of a psychopathic relationship (i.e., not seeking out nurturance, closure and support from the psychopathic partner).
-This is something that an individual with psychopathy would likely not be able to do.
+I won’t sugar-coat this, it takes guts and determination to stay on a path of recovery in the aftermath of a psychopathic relationship (i.e., not seeking out nurturance from the ex; accepting there will be no closure or support from the psychopathic partner).
+This is something that an individual with psychopathy would likely never be able to do.
 They would use others to get what they need (i.e., supply) if they were feeling alone or without a partner.
 Most would not be able to tolerate large periods of time working on themselves and managing (and being responsible for) their own emotions.

-Simply standing on your own and seeking out a healthy support system and answers takes immense courage.
-There are many positives that can be gleaned from the aftermath of a relationship with a psychopath, after the raw pain has passed.
+Simply standing on your own and seeking out a healthy support system and answers takes incredible courage.
+There are many positives that can be gained from the aftermath of a relationship with a psychopath, after the raw pain has passed.

 Moving toward acceptance of the reality that there are dangerous people in this world that look no different from the rest of us, is one step toward avoidance of a new psychopathic relationship.